[Relevant documents: Oral evidence taken before the Women and Equalities Committee on 15 November 2017, on Women in the House of Commons, HC 507.]

 Yes, and I pay tribute to the right hon.
 Lady as Chair of the Committee.
 The Committee works very well together and constructively, and its members are from all political backgrounds—people have different viewpoints, but we do a good job.
 She is absolutely right.
 What we want is an extension of something that already exists.
 We do not think it is a huge ask.
 I fear that, given the progress required, until statutory enforcement is seriously considered even for just an interim period, we will not achieve our goals.

 I will not take up too much more time because I know that lots of Members want to contribute to this important debate.
 Speaking as an ex-councillor, representing constituents at ward level provided me with experience and the belief that I could go on to do that on a constituency-wide basis.
 As such, the Committee’s recommendation that the Government update the Sex Discrimination (Election Candidates) Act 2002 to allow all-women shortlists for all elected mayoral and police and crime commissioner posts seems like a sensible proposal.
 The Government say that the evidence base for taking such a step is as yet under-developed.
-Since 2002, only two of the Labour party’s 18 elected mayors have been women.
+Since 2002, only two of the Labour party’s 18 elected Mayors have been women.
 The Select Committee report shows that, in every major party, less than 40% of councillors are women.
 The evidence base seems to be the opposite of underdeveloped.

 The Government leave the door open by saying that they will consider the issue further.
 I hope they will do just that.
 In all the three areas that I have discussed, I truly hope that the Committee’s report will prompt the Government to take the lasting top-down steps required to deliver the equal representation that we are all hoping for.

 I will be a bit cheeky and follow the right hon.
-Member for Basingstoke (Mrs Miller), who played tribute to the Prime Minister.
+Member for Basingstoke (Mrs Miller), who paid tribute to the Prime Minister.
 I pay tribute to my hon.
 Friend the Member for Wallasey (Ms Eagle), because if it was not for her encouraging me to stand, and if it was not for the informal networks that are created among women who came to the House before I did, who told me over and over that I could be the MP for Hampstead and Kilburn, I would not be standing here today.

 It is grossly unfair to have to follow that speech.
 It is a pleasure to serve under your chairmanship, Mr Sharma.
 I am delighted that my right hon.
 Friend the Member for Basingstoke (Mrs Miller) secured this debate.
 I need to begin with an apology: unfortunately, I need to get to the Education Centre for 2.50 pm, because the only college in my constituency is sending a big group of students down and I need to speak to them to convince them that this is a place they could come to.